Islam-Ragab015/Islam-Ragab015/README.md

 - 🔭 I’m **Software Engineer** | **Mobile App Developer** | **Intern @ DEPI**.

 - 🌱 I’m currently learning **Advanced Flutter**.

-- 🤔   Exploring new technologies and developing software solutions and quick hacks
+- 🤔   Exploring new technologies and developing software solutions and quick hacks.

-- ☕   I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕   I believe a perfect cup of coffee can be the ultimate solution for any stress.

-- • 💬 Ask me about Anything, honestly, I love knowledge and learning new things
+- 💬 Ask me about Anything, honestly, I love knowledge and learning new things.

 - 👨‍💻 All of my projects are available at **[My Repository](https://github.com/Islam-Ragab015?tab=repositories)**.

 <br>